orel33/local-mail-agent/README.md

 ```

 Indeed, it is possible to make both the SMTP & POP3 servers available outside of
-the Docker world, listening on alternative ports (10110, 10995, 10025, 10465).
+the Docker world, listening on alternative ports.
+To do this, we use the option
-To do this, we use the option `-p x:y`, which makes a docker service listening
+`-p x:y`, which makes a docker service listening on port `y`, accessible on the
-on port `y`, accessible on the host machine via the port `x`.
+host machine via the port `x`.

 These options expose and map ports between the host machine and the container.
 In this case: